ZiCog/node-tls-example/README.md

 10) You should be able to make an HTTPS connection from a browser on a different machine using the URL:

     https://192.168.0.67:8443/

-(Again the client machine will probably need to know that "agent1" host name.

 It takes a while to start up, most of that is loading node.js and the V8 engine from SD, once it is running it's quite fast enough.